I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Be aware that there is an older, related method called "interfolding", which is less effective at avoiding creases and wrinkles, and adds no advantages of its own.
 Most of what you see online that claims to show bundle wrapping is actually interfolding.

 So it's a skill to be learned, with an abundance of important subtleties, described in the paragraphs to follow.
-Nothing difficult, but careful attention to detail is needed at the beginning (once you've mastered the technique, it will take but moments to wrap your bundle).
+I've been teaching this method for more than twenty years, and can assure you that it's not difficult, but definitely demands careful attention to detail at the beginning (once you've mastered the technique, it will take but moments to wrap your bundle).
 If you find yourself having imperfect results, review each step carefully to see where you're going awry.

 - longer skirts, dresses